Inoreader Pricing 2026: Free Plan Limits + Pro Cost

 - Best complementary workflow: pair a free reader with a separate digest routine so you do not check feeds all day.

 That quote explains why Free is enough for some people and not for others.
-If your problem is just subscription reading, Free may be fine.
+If your problem is just subscription reading, Free is fine.
 If your problem is filter failure across RSS, newsletters, and research sources, you are really shopping for automation and workflow control, which pushes you toward Pro or toward a different category entirely, like a dedicated newsletter reader app.

 | Trigger | Why It Matters | Plan Verdict |